 The increased reporting is primarily associated with inmate on inmate lower level assaults such as pushing, shoving, or other incidents that may not have required medical attention but created a situation that could lead to a more serious assault.

-In addition, there was also an increase in the number of inmate on staff Special Incident Assaults reported.
-The increase in this reporting is primarily due to a delay in the reporting of the incidents that included throwing, spitting, etc of bodily fluids.
+In addition, there was also an increase in the number of inmate on staff assaults reported.
+The increase in this reporting is primarily due to a delay in the reporting of the incidents that included throwing, spitting, etc., of bodily fluids.

-Tracking and monitoring of these reports assist in identifying if the assault was a result of operational situations that lends itself to these types of offender behaviors or if the Department’s training is adequate for Correctional Officers given these types of situations.
-Tracking the Special Incident Reports (SIRs) within the correctional facilities allows the department the opportunity to review operating and training procedures to see in detail how specific situations are handled by staff.
+Tracking and monitoring of these reports assist in identifying if the assault was a result of operational situations that lends itself to these types of offender behaviors or if the department’s training is adequate for Correctional Officers given these types of situations.
+Tracking the SIR's within the correctional facilities allows the department the opportunity to review operating and training procedures to see in detail how specific situations are handled by staff.
 In an effort to enhance the staff’s ability to address these types of situations, the department is in the process of updating and enhancing the current Field Training Officer Program through the National Institute of Corrections.

-The reporting of this data has been updated to be reflective of incidents reported by fiscal year.
+The reporting of this data has been updated to reflect incidents reported by fiscal year.
 Reporting was previously completed based on calendar year.

 |A2: Core Service - Supervised Release|

 Target #1: Increase the percent of probationers and parolees who satisfy their court ordered conditions of release.